 Ford Motor Company has notably been in the bicycle news lately as the title sponsor of the San Francisco bike share program Ford GoBike.
-But a recent patent application by the company is geared towards those that own both cars and bikes with a Retractable Bicycle Carrier.
+But the company’s recent patent application for a Retractable Bicycle Carrier is geared towards those that own both cars and bikes.

 The patent application – published Jul 6 2017 – details a retractable bicycle carrier.
-The specs and drawings in the patent are installed on a Ford Mustang, but the text of the patent clearly indicates this as a device intended for any vehicle.
+While the specs and drawings in the patent are installed on a Ford Mustang, the text of the patent clearly indicates this as a device intended for any vehicle.

 A bicycle carrier system for a vehicle includes a rail assembly configured for translation between a stored position within a vehicle fascia and a fully deployed position.
 The rail assembly includes one or more sliding rails each carrying a plurality of pivoting anchors.